dot-src/dot-src/README.md

 In the meantime
 ---------------
 We have issues to solve, questions to answer, plans to make, and stuff to organize.
+Those are organized in [the issues section][2]

+We are going to use this repo as a folder for everything (documents) we need.
+So we'll be drafting policies, applications, you name it.

 Let's get cracking!

 Preliminary plan
 ----------------